 5.1.
 4. Lignin degradation products of acid hydrolysis

 A variety of compounds (example aromatic, polyaromatic, phenolic and aldehydic) may be released from lignin fraction.
-Phenolic compounds have a considerable inhibitory effect and are more toxic (even at low concentration) than furfural and hydroxymethyl- furfural (Harmsen et al., 2010).
+Phenolic compounds have a considerable inhibitory effect and are more toxic (even at low concentrations) than furfural and hydroxymethyl- furfural (Harmsen et al., 2010).
 Low molecular weight phenolics are the most toxic.
 Phenolic compounds cause partition and loss of integrity of cell membranes of the fermenting organisms, reducing cell growth and sugar assimilation.
 The main factors influencing formation are process temperature and residence time (Harmsen et al., 2010).

 5.2.
 Alkaline hydrolysis

-Some bases can be used for pretreatment of linnocellulosic materials and the effect of alkaline pretreatment depends on the lignin content of the materials (Sun and Cheng, 2002; Harmsen et al., 2010; Taherzadeh and Karimi, 2007).
-The machanisms of alkaline hydrolysis is believed to be saponification of intermolecular ester bonds cross linking xylan, hemicelluloses and other components (Sun and Cheng, 2002).
-Dilute NaOH treatment of lignocellulosic materials cause swelling, leading to an increase in internal surface area, a decrease in the degree of polymerization, a decrease in crystalline separation of the structural linkages between lignin and carbohydrates (Sun and Cheng, 2002).
+Some bases can be used for the pretreatment of linnocellulosic materials and the effect of alkaline pretreatment depends on the lignin content of the materials (Sun and Cheng, 2002; Harmsen et al., 2010; Taherzadeh and Karimi, 2007).
+The mechanisms of alkaline hydrolysis is believed to be saponification of intermolecular ester bonds cross-linking xylan, hemicelluloses and other components (Sun and Cheng, 2002).
+Dilute NaOH treatment of lignocellulosic materials causes swelling, leading to an increase in internal surface area, a decrease in the degree of polymerization, a decrease in crystalline separation of the structural linkages between lignin and carbohydrates (Sun and Cheng, 2002).
 Calcium hydroxides are equally used, but by using calcium or sodium, salts components are formed that may be incorporated in the biomass and needed to be removed.
 In order to lower the cost, the base, should be recycled (Harmsen et al., 2010).

 Table 1: Summary of pretreated lignocelluloses substrates in the field of ethanol production